wtyuuu8/.github/profile/README.md

 ## 🌐 Our Expertise
 We specialize in:
 - Cybersecurity
+- Exploiting Code
+- Modifying the core features to our advantage
 ## 🚧 Creations
 - Devhub, a proxy with high speeds and many tools
 - DevHaxx, a in-beta i-Ready tool